-This section sets out information in relation to the Fund, which is an Article 8 financial product.
+This section sets out information in relation to the Fund.
 The Fund promotes environmental characteristics and/or social characteristics as set out in further detail below.
 The Fund will achieve this by investing at least 50% of its Net Asset Value in issuers which exhibit any of these characteristics.